Rambler Marlin: Crossfire similarity

 Some of the main design components of the Marlin's design returned in 2004 with the Chrysler Crossfire fastback coupé.
 The rear-wheel drive, two-seat sports car was developed when Chrysler was merged with German automaker Daimler-Benz (forming DaimlerChrysler) and shared most of its components with the Mercedes-Benz SLK320.
 The original concept car was styled by Eric Stoddard, the car was further refined by Andrew Dyson and built by the German coachbuilder Karmann.
 Both the Marlin and Crossfire became "known more for their rear view than their front styling."

 The new coupé displayed a fastback roofline with broad rear fenders, a rear end treatment that prompted many automotive journalists to comment on the Crossfire's resemblance to the AMC Marlin.
 Examples include automotive journalist Rob Rothwell, who wrote "...when I first espied the rear lines of the Chrysler Crossfire I was instantly transported back to 1965 and my favorite car of that year, the Rambler Marlin."
 Automotive editor to The Detroit News described the "distinctive boat-tail rear end that reminds more than one observer of the old Rambler Marlin."
 Motor Trend also compared the "provocative boattail theme" of the 2004 Crossfire's sheetmetal to that of the AMC Marlin.
 Even the handling characteristics of the Crossfire were compared by one British journalist to "a detuned 1967 AMC Marlin with locked-solid suspension."

-Collectibility

-The distinctive Marlin has found a niche among old car hobbyists and collectors of historic vehicles as evidenced by the backing of enthusiasts with a single marque antique auto club.
-It offers information to those interested in "these uncommon and fascinating cars."
-Although a relatively low-production model, the Marlin is a derivative of AMC's higher-volume models so it shares many common parts.
-Vehicles in various stages of appearance and mechanical condition can be found for sale.
-Plusses for collectors of the 1965 model include decent performance with optional drivetrains, historical oddity, plush, bucket-seat interior, and its still low prices; while the Marlin's "distinctive" styling, rust issues, and slow appreciation in value are minuses.
-The Marlin's low production numbers also means that there "will never have too many other Marlin owners to rub elbows with."

-There are also many active local and national (U.S. and other nations) Rambler and AMC car clubs that welcome Marlins.